confluentinc/ksql/docs-md/tutorials/basics-docker.md

       schemaRegistryUrl=http://schema-registry:8081
 ```

+### 2. Register a stream

-From the KSQL command prompt, register the topic in KSQL:
+From the ksqlDB command prompt, register the a stream on the `orders` topic:

 ```sql
 CREATE STREAM ORDERS WITH (KAFKA_TOPIC='orders', VALUE_FORMAT='AVRO');